Pseudo-Equilibria, or: How to Stop Worrying About Crypto and Just Analyze the Game: Pseudo-Nash in Games that Involve Cryptography

 \section{Pseudo-Nash in Games that Involve Cryptography}

-In this section, we prove our main theorem which allows us to translate (pseudo-)Nash equilibria in games that use idealized cryptography into pseudo-Nash in a game where the idealized cryptography is replaced by a (computationally secure) cryptographic protocol.
+In this section, we prove our main theorem, allowing us to translate (pseudo-) Nash equilibria in games that use idealized cryptography into pseudo-Nash in a game where the idealized cryptography is replaced by a (computationally secure) cryptographic protocol.

-We note that the theorem statement is aimed to be used by game theorists with little knowledge of cryptographic protocols.
-However, verifying the proof requires some additional tools from the relevant cryptographic theory.
-Therefore, we start this section with a brief overview of these tools.
-Readers familiar with the definitions of composable cryptography can safely skip to Section~\ref{sec: ideal pseudo implies cryptographic pseudo}.
+We start with a brief overview of basic concepts from the literature, defining the security of cryptographic protocols.
+We have included some intuition and concrete examples in~\Cref{sec:extraprelims}, below, for any interested reader who is unfamiliar with the simulation-based paradigm.
+The contents of the following subsection would likely be considered common knowledge within the cryptographic protocols community (and can be safely skipped by a cryptographer), but will help a game theorist understand how to use our result.